GapStudio's New "Liquid-Soft" Jeans Are About to Go Viral

 Today, GapStudio dropped its summer collection with a campaign fronted by Lila Moss.
 According to a press release, the collection features the brand’s “all-new draped denim with a liquid-soft hand feel and breezy lightness that offers an easy, effortless flow—perfect for the warm-weather months.
 A sun-faded finish brings a lived-in look, while thoughtful design details like let-down hems reveal tonal contrast and add character through subtle texture and wear.”

 “It’s about the sensation of that first walk along the ocean in jeans,” Posen said in a statement.
-“We wanted fabrics that are soft, light, breezy—capturing the feeling of summer while honoring the heritage of Gap.”
-Scroll down to see the campaign and shop our favorite pieces.
+“We wanted fabrics that are soft, light, breezy—capturing the feeling of summer while honouring the heritage of Gap.”
+Scroll down to see the campaign and shop our favourite pieces.

 Erin got her start as a Who What Wear intern over 14 years ago—back when the site only published a single story per day.
 (Who What Wear has since increased that number twentyfold.)
 She graduated magna cum laude from USC, which is how she ended up moving to Los Angeles from her hometown of San Diego.
 In college, she also interned at Refinery29, where she was promoted to editorial assistant and then assistant editor.
 After nearly three years at R29, she came back to WWW in 2015, where she currently holds the title of Associate Director of Fashion News (as well as the unofficial title of resident royal expert—in case you haven't noticed her numerous Kate and Meghan stories).
 She spends her days trying to incorporate her idols, Anna Wintour and Roger Federer, into as many stories as possible.